Skip to main content

 Done with first rounds of chemo (Day -9)

 Yesterday (Day -10) started out pretty bad.
 But it ended just fine.
 Judy went down to the pharmacy and got four bottles of electrolyte drinks, two peach and two coconut.
-So, I drank lots and had lots infused in my drip.
+I drank lots of fluids and had lots more infused in my drip.
 We’re supposed to drink a minimum of three liters of water per day during chemo, and today I clearly met that goal.

-I’ve read that there’s a service in Vegas that will bring an I.V. drip to your hotel room if you’ve had a hard night of drinking.
+I’ve read that there’s a service in Vegas that will bring an I.V. drip to your hotel room if you’ve had a hard night of drinking alcohol.
 Hmm.

 I finished yesterday’s chemo fine, and they gave me a second shot of Amal (anti-chemo-sickness medication) before I left, just for safe keeping.
-I did need to add another pill to that later, but I ate a pretty large dinner, most of a pre-cooked chicken from Walmart, where we had shopped earlier.
-I’m already in the “eat carefully” stage where everything needs to be fully-cooked, well-done.
-So, we cooked the chicken even further.
-Dr. Ruiz said that anything pasteurized is okay, and anything cooked for three full minutes in the microwave should be fine, too.
+I did need more later, but I ate a pretty large dinner, most of a pre-cooked chicken from Walmart (yes, there's a large Walmart here).
+I’m already in the “eat carefully” stage where everything needs to be fully-cooked and well-done.
+We took out the pre-cooked chicken and cooked it even further.
+Dr. Ruíz said that anything pasteurized is okay, and anything cooked for three full minutes in the microwave should be fine, too.
+We have our own full-kitchen with a microwave.

 Important Timeframes